Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/creating-the-frontend-repo-with-vue-cli.md

 framework: vue
 ---

-In this section we will start building out the frontend of the Lunar Tour app.
-First we will need to create the repo on Github.
+In this section we will start building out the frontend of the Lunar Tour app with VueJS.
+First we will need to create the repo on [Github](https://github.com).

 First go to Github and create new repo: